 We work with an industrial process that is mostly low volume/ high mix, with both machining of components and assembly.
 We respond to customer orders, but our OTD is somewhere between 70% and 80%.
 Weíve invested heavily in value-stream mapping and kanban, but canít seem to improve our delivery.
 Any advice?

 The most obvious trap is that trying to map the value streams of all components that go into the final product is like digging a hole in the sand: the more you dig, the more you find.
-This is the most common mistake Iíve come across.
-Rather than worry about the information flow in the VSM, lean teams are often obsessed with the physical flow and start drawing every process.
-To their dismay, they find the complexity of the full flow increasingly daunting, and the more they map, the less they see any obvious way to improve the flow ñ better leave it all to the MRP to sort out.
+This is the most common mistake I’ve come across.
+Rather than worry about the information flow in the value-stream map (VSM), lean teams are often obsessed with the physical flow and start drawing every process.
+To their dismay, they find the complexity of the full flow increasingly daunting.
+And the more they map, the less they see any obvious way to improve the flow, so figure they’d better leave it all to the MRP to sort out.

-VSM can be very useful to look at the overall process and distinguish assembly, which is usually a straight FIFO flow (as would be a conveyor in an automotive plant).
+VSM can be very useful to look at the overall process and distinguish assembly, which is usually a straight first-in, first-out (FIFO) flow (like a conveyor in an automotive plant).
 All components reach the assembly start, and then value is added until finished products come off the line and go to packing.
 The challenge at this stage is to find consistent product family and decide whether to flow everything through one product line (lower takt time, greater productivity, but much higher complexity and difficulty to teach standard world) or to create several distinct lines (higher takt time, less productivity, but lesser need for multi-competence).
-In general, plants tend to start with lots of small dedicated cells, and as they master the process, create lines capable of dealing with broader ranges of products, in order to improve productivity ñ which requires a degree of maturity in standard work training in order to guarantee quality.
+In general, plants tend to start with lots of small dedicated cells, and as they master the process, create lines capable of dealing with broader ranges of products, in order to improve productivity — which requires a degree of maturity in standard work training in order to guarantee quality.

 But at some point in the plant, the components are machined, and this is usually hard to establish as a straightforward pull systems as some components will be runners, and some will be strangers.
 This is where kanban-thinking needs to be taken into account in drawing value streams.